The new Samsung Galaxy Z Flip 3 celebrates the flip phone era

 Samsung Galaxy Z Flip 3: Price

-At launch the Galaxy Z Flip 3 5G will retail for THB 34,900.
+At launch the Galaxy Z Flip 3 5G will retail for USD 999 (approx HK$7782) The phone is now available for pre-order, launching 27 August 2021 in Hong Kong.